The Editor is the heart of Mindsmith. It’s where lessons take shape into polished, interactive experiences that learners can easily absorb and apply.

 The Editor supports real-time teamwork:

 💡 Why it matters: Collaboration inside the Editor eliminates version control headaches.
-SMEs, IDs, and reviewers can work together without passing files back and forth.
+Subject matter experts, instructional designers, and reviewers can work together without passing files back and forth.

 Publishing from the Editor